 How to use these records

-Please note that the dates in this index are the earlier publication dates of the newspaper, and the date of death.
-This index was extracted from electronic transcripts provided by the News Herald newspaper available online at
+Please note that the dates in this index are publication dates of the newspaper, NOT the date of any particular event reported.
+Spellings in this index are as found in the St. Andrews Messenger.

-As always, family researchers are reminded to seek out all available original records to confirm (or disprove) information provided in obituaries, because much of that information may be secondary, or hearsay, evidence.
-Factual statements reported in newspaper obituaries may contain errors, and misspellings are common.
-The transcripts are available free online.
+As always, family researchers are reminded to seek out all available original records to confirm (or disprove) information provided in newspaper articles, because much of that information may be secondary, or hearsay, evidence.
+Factual statements reported in newspapers may contain errors, and misspellings are common.

 Abbreviations used in this index